 -Prince Jonah Kūhiō Kalaniana'ole

-- Identification of allowable land uses and land dispositions for each designation; and - Establishment of criteria for applying land use designations and providing appropriate levels of infrastructure.
+Establishment of criteria for applying land use designations and providing appropriate levels of infrastructure.

 Table 1 summarizes the plan chapters, sections, and appendices where each of the HAR 10-4-55 minimum requirements are addressed.